 Article 16.
-Personnel File
+Personnel File - TA 1/27/11

-- 16.1 Personnel files shall contain information relevant to each employee's work at Longy including factual information such as salary history, performance evaluations performed as specified in this agreement, and benefit coverage, but excluding any anonymously authored documents.
+16.1.
+Personnel files shall contain information relevant to each employee's work at Longy including factual information such as salary history, performance evaluations and benefit coverage, but excluding any anonymously authored documents.
 Employees may, upon written request and during normal business hours, review, copy, and initial any and all documents in their personnel file.
-Employees should direct any such request to the Director of Human Resources.
-The originals of any documents contained in the personnel file will not be allowed to leave the office, except as required by judicial proceedings, arbitration hearings, or other procedures that require original documents exclusively.
-If there is a disagreement between Longy and an employee concerning any information contained in their personnel file, the employee may submit a written statement explaining the employee's position, and the statement shall be contained in the personnel file. - 16.2 When an employee goes to the office to review, copy or initial documents pursuant to the procedure in (1) above, he/she shall have the right to do so with or without a Union representative present. - 16.3 All materials in the personnel file of an employee shall be kept confidential by the administration and will not be subject to publication by the administration.
-The information contained therein will be used by the administration only for management purposes in the normal operation of the business as limited by the management rights specifically granted in this agreement.
+Employees should direct any such request to the Director of Human Resources or Longy's designee.
+The originals of any documents contained in the personnel file will not be allowed to leave the office, except as required by judicial proceedings, arbitration hearings, or other procedures that require original documents.
+If there is a disagreement between Longy and an employee concerning any information contained in their personnel file, the employee may submit a written statement explaining the employee's position, and the statement shall be contained in the personnel file.

+16.2.
+When an employee goes to the office to review, copy or initial documents pursuant to the procedure in (1) above, he/she shall have the right to do so with or without a Union representative present.

+16.3.
+All materials in the personnel file of an employee shall be kept confidential by the administration.
+The information contained therein will be used by the administration only for management purposes in the normal operation of the business.